Tips and tricks to help you find cheap flights from Birmingham to Ibiza

 Ibiza has quiet villages, sandy beaches and a pine covered coastline.
 This Balearic island has a lively nightlife scene.
 Ibiza Town port is a popular tourist spot and a UNESCO World Heritage Site.

+The main reasons for an Ibiza holiday are the island's beaches and the nightlife.
 This year-round travel destination has a mild climate with temperatures reaching about 30 degrees.
-The average temperature in winter is about 11°C. January and February tend to have rain.
+The average temperature in winter is about 11°C. January and February tend to be rainy.
 There are many festivals to enjoy throughout the year.
-The electronic music festivals of Ibiza are world renowned, The 'Ibiza Rocks Festival" is held from mid-June to mid-September.
+The electronic music festivals of Ibiza are world renowned, the 'Ibiza Rocks Festival" is held from mid-June to mid-September.

 The busiest season in Ibiza is July and August.
 Pre-book a car if you plan to hire one.
 English is spoken by most people in Ibiza.
 Catalan and Castillian are the official languages.
 Learn some basic Spanish words and phrases before travel, the locals would appreciate them.
 The cost of living in Ibiza is generally lower than in the UK.
 Good value groceries can be found in the island's markets.